 - On April Fool’s day in 2018, Elon posted a photo of himself with a sign saying Tesla had gone bankrupt.
 This stunt actually caused shares of Tesla to plummet!

 - In an effort to demonstrate its payload potential, Elon launched an actual car into space on the SpaceX Falcon Heavy rocket.

 - And, with perfect comedic timing, he fully realizes the dangers of his inventions: “I would like to die on Mars.
 Just not on impact.”

-In addition to his forward thinking projects aimed at improving transportation for the global community, Elon has also engages in philanthropic efforts closer to home.
+In addition to his forward-thinking projects aimed at improving transportation for the global community, Elon has also engaged in philanthropic efforts closer to home.
 Taking advantage of Tesla’s solar energy work, he continues to help Puerto Rico rebuild its energy infrastructure after last year’s hurricane season via 11,000 projects.
 He’s donated $10M to the Future of Life Institute to run a global research program aimed at keeping AI beneficial to humanity.
 And, he has signed on to The Giving Pledge, a concept created by Warren Buffett and Bill and Melinda Gates, to give at least 50% of his wealth to charity.

-Elon has taught me that any storm can be weathered if you have strong beliefs, undying dedication, and a dash of humor.
+Elon has taught me that any storm can be weathered if you have strong beliefs, undying dedication, and a dash of humour.
 From putting his own money into companies to celebrating the highs and taking the lows with a stride, he has done it all making him the most followed, admired, and relatable CEO of all time.